xmidt-org/argus/README.md

 ### Individual Item - `store/{bucket}/{uuid}` endpoint
 This endpoint allows for `GET`, and `DELETE` REST methods to interact with any object that was created with the previous `PUT` request.
 An optional header `X-Midt-Owner` can be sent with the request.
-If supplied, the value is validated against the secret stored with this record.
+All requests are validated by comparing the secret stored with the requested record with the value sent in the `X-Midt-Owner` header.
+If the header is missing, `nil` is assigned to comparison value.
 A mismatch will result in a "403 Forbidden" error.

 An example response:
 ```json